 Casual-dining veteran Harald Herrmann has taken over as CEO of Mendocino Farms following the purchase of a controlling interest in the fast-casual chain by TPG Growth, a private-equity firm with holdings in Philz Coffee, Airbnb and Spotify.

-The buyers include the husband and wife founders of Mendocino, Mario Del Pero and Ellen Chen, though they remain minority shareholders.
+The sellers include the husband and wife founders of Mendocino, Mario Del Pero and Ellen Chen, though they remain minority shareholders.
 Equity was also tendered by L Catterton, a frequent investor in restaurant companies.

 Amazon also apparently holds a minority interest through its purchase earlier this year of Whole Foods, which invested in Mendocino two years ago.